Author: Jeff Bacon

 Procedural Discipline

-We file completely, calendar every deadline, and treat every temporary order hearing as if it is the final one — because functionally, it often is.
+We file completely and calendar every deadline.
+We treat every temporary order hearing as if it is the final one.
+In practice, it often is.

 Local Court Familiarity

-Each county in the OKC metro handles dissolution dockets differently.
+Each county in the OKC metro handles dissolution dockets in its own way.
 Local experience changes strategy and timing.

 Plain English Counsel

-We explain what each filing is for, what each hearing accomplishes, and what each phase realistically costs in time and money.
+We explain what each filing is for and what each hearing does.
+We also explain what each phase costs in time and money.

 Long-View Drafting

-Decrees should hold up not just on signing day but five years from now.
+Decrees should hold up on signing day and five years from now.
 We draft accordingly.

 How long does it take to dissolve a marriage in Oklahoma?